• Sites

 lsr

 The first R package I ever wrote, designed to suport a statistics textbook that I’m no longer in a position to maintain.
-The code in this package is extremely poorly written and I’m a little embarrassed by it, but surprisingly it still seems to work as intended.
+The code in this package is poorly written and I’m a little embarrassed by it, but surprisingly it still seems to work as intended.
 So that’s something.

 docs repo cran